Peru

-Health and Safety in Peru
+Health Care, Disease Control, Crime and Safety in Peru

 The Ministry of Health (MINSA) is the administering arm of Peru for supervising, monitoring and managing all health issues, developmental programs, and other matters relating to the general wellbeing conditions of its citizens.
 The 1995-2000 Health Policy Guidelines guides the Peruvian government in implementing various health strategies.
 It includes the following policies: universal access to public health services and individual care; prevention and control of priority health problems; modernization of the sector; promotion of healthy living conditions; and, re-structuring functions of financing, provision and regulation.